 Effects of Long-Term Fasting on Electrocardiographic Parameters

-Patients and Methods: 57 volunteers who entered the long fasting period by fasting during the month of Ramadan were included in our study.
-Basal ECG records of patients before Ramadan were taken and control ECG records were examined after 1-month intermittent fasting periods.
+Patients and Methods: Fifty-seven volunteers who entered the long fasting period by fasting during the month of Ramadan were included in our study.
+Basal electrocardiography (ECG) records of patients before Ramadan were taken and control ECG records were examined after 1-month intermittent fasting periods.
 Basal and post-fasting ECG parameters and especially fQRSTa were compared.
-Ethical board validation is from İstanbul Mehmet Akif Ersoy Göğüs, Kalp ve Damar Cerrahisi Eğitim ve Araştırma Hastanesi KAEK.

 Conclusion: In this study, which examined the effect of long fasting on the heart conduction system and ventricular functions, an increase in P wave amplitude was observed in the post-fasting period.
-In addition, after fasting, increased in the QRS axis and decreased in the T axis result in decreased in fQRSTa.
+In addition, after fasting, increased in the QRS axis and decrease in the T axis result in a decrease in fQRST axis.
 This can be evaluated as a positive effect on ventricular functions.